RobinL/interactive_maps_template/readme.md

 https://github.com/RobinL/interactive_maps_template/blob/master/js/custom_code/column_description.js (edited)

-and it should ‘just work'
+and it should  work.

 Current code is set up to run from a shared drive (i.e. without ajax), so you have to convert the csv into json, like this: https://github.com/RobinL/interactive_maps_template/blob/master/data/csv_data.js

 But there’s some code in the main scripts you can uncomment out and make it work from the csv instead if you have a proper web server: